-Korean and Vietnam Wars Monument, Durham
+Korean and Vietnam Wars Memorial, Durham

 This three-sided obelisk is a memorial to those from Durham who lost their lives in the Korean and Vietnam wars.
 One side commemorates the 23 who lost their lives in the Korean War while another is dedicated to the 39 from Durham who lost their lives during the Vietnam War.
 On the third side is inscribed a quotation.
 An eagle sits with its wings spread atop the obelisk.